anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > It is unlikely that I-D.ietf-iotops-7228bis will make it before DoC.
 I suggest you simply delete that RFC Editor note.

 This was a recommendation by a reviewer and it does not hurt to have the note there.

+## Mention TLS as Security Mechanism

+> [[MiBi-Comment-1][draft-ietf-core-dns-over-coap-16-ballot-mibi]] One more item I noticed while preparing the ballot: the abstract and introduction state the use of DTLS and OSCORE for message protection, but TLS is also supported according to the remaining sections.
+Please either explicitly mention TLS or adjust to "(D)TLS" where appropriate.

+Already done in [`d1f0f2f`](https://github.com/core-wg/draft-dns-over-coap/commit/d1f0f2ffb8ce30bc6a91d114e51284d0c4d7d438) (review was on a previous version of the draft).

 Unclear
 =======